Avaray/dav.one/README.md

 Deployed with [GitHub Actions](https://github.com/features/actions).\
 Hosted with [Cloudflare Pages](https://pages.cloudflare.com/).

-## 📑 Changelog (V1 -> V2)

-Key changes worth to mention

-- Updated to Tailwind CSS V4
-- Updated daisyUI to V5
-- Did many changes in layout and design
-- Created new components (mostly related to images)
-- Updated standalone pages (about me, about website, etc)
-- Created one new article
-- Switched to Deno (from Node+PNPM)
-- Updated Vite to v6
-- Added prefetching for most of pages

-Removed:

-- UnoCSS stuff (except web-fonts preset)
-- Biome
-- Preact
-- Nanostores
-- Rehype plugins

 ## 📆 Upcoming plans

 - [ ] Make this project 100% Deno based.
 Currently package for SVG icons is not compatible with Deno and it is blocking